Explore chapters and articles related to this topic

 The main function of an attached pier is to give lateral support to the wall of which it forms a part from the base to the top of the wall.
 It also has the subsidiary function of dividing a wall into distinct lengths whereby each length can be considered as a wall.
 Generally walls must be tied at the end to an attached pier, buttressing or return wall.

-Published in Journal of Earthquake Engineering, 2022
+Published in Structure and Infrastructure Engineering, 2022